GiggleLiu/tridmat/README.md

 =======
 # tridmat

-This library provide fast linear algebra implementations for Scalar and Blcok Tridiagonal Matrices.
+This library provide fast linear algebra implementations for Scalar and Block Tridiagonal Matrices.

 They are: